Corall-Social/.github/profile/README.md

 Scalable and easy.

----

-## Why Corall
-- **Privacy at the core** – no tracking, no hidden data collection, no compromises.
-- **Security-first architecture** – cryptographically protected communication and verified encryption models.
-- **Human-centered experience** – intuitive design, accessible to everyone.
-- **Built to evolve** – scalable systems designed to support rapid innovation and community growth.

----

 ## Get Involved
 Corall Social is an open initiative built by people who care about secure communication and open technology.